pratikpokharel3/quizzerr/README.md

 ## Type Support For `.vue` Imports in TS

 Since TypeScript cannot handle type information for `.vue` imports, they are shimmed to be a generic Vue component type by default.
-In most cases this is fine if you don't really care about component prop types outside of templates.
-However, if you wish to get actual prop types in `.vue` imports (for example to get props validation when using manual `h(...)` calls), you can enable Volar's Take Over mode by following these steps:
+In most cases, this is fine if you don't really care about component prop types outside of templates.
+However, if you wish to get actual prop types in `.vue` imports, you can enable Volar's Take Over mode.

-1. Run `Extensions: Show Built-in Extensions` from VS Code's command palette, look for `TypeScript and JavaScript Language Features`, then right click and select `Disable (Workspace)`.
-By default, Take Over mode will enable itself if the default TypeScript extension is disabled.
-2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

-You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).
+You can learn more about Volar's Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).